 For many wine lovers, serving wine is a ritual.
 And decanting is an important part of this ritual.
 You might have witnessed how wine makes its way from the bottle into a decanter and finally to the glasses.
 But have you ever experienced that the host pours it into the decanter and then back into the bottle?
-If not, read on and learn about double decanting.
+This is called double decanting.

-Double decanting is the process of decanting a wine twice to remove sediments and help the wine open up.
+Double decanting is the process of pouring wine into a decanter and back into the original bottle.
+Its purpose is to remove sediments and help the wine release its most delicate aromas.
 It consists of three steps:

 - First, the wine is poured into a decanter.

 - Next, the empty bottle undergoes a quick cleaning process.